Cathienna/Cathie-s-Shoutout-Champion/README.md

 I want to support you but i don't have anything to spare, can i support you somehow?
 > By following me you support me, if you want to support me more then watching my streams, joining my community and/or having the Sponsor Logo on your Twitch page will help greatly as well as helping advertising the bots i have.

+Something like this already exists, why make it?
+> There will always be something similar, but anything can be improved and made different, this program is *local* on your computer and can be edited to your liking.

 # Resources
 Twitch Panel: (https://dl.dropboxusercontent.com/s/vfl455k76wabplg/Cathie%27s%20Shoutout%20Champion.png)
 ![Twitch Panel](https://dl.dropboxusercontent.com/s/vfl455k76wabplg/Cathie%27s%20Shoutout%20Champion.png)